Tuesday, April 7, 2026

 GENERAL COMMENTS:

-The livestock complex is trading mixed into midday Thursday, with the lean
+The livestock complex is mixed heading into Tuesday's noon hour as the

-table.
-March corn is up 1 1/2 cents per bushel and March soybean meal is up
+5 1/2 cents per bushel and May soybean meal is down $4.70.
+The Dow Jones

 LIVE CATTLE: